Deep Kronecker neural networks: A general framework for neural networks with adaptive activation functions: Summary

 \section{Summary}

 In this work we proposed a novel neural network architecture named as Kronecker neural networks (KNNs), which provides a general framework for neural networks with adaptive activation functions.
 Employing the Kronecker product in KNN makes the network wide while at the same time the number of trainable parameters remains low.
 For theoretical studies of the KNN, we analyzed its gradient flow dynamics and proved that at least in the beginning of gradient descent training, the loss by KNN is strictly smaller than those by feed-forward networks.
 Furthermore, we also established the global convergence of KNN in an over-fluctuating case.
 In the same framework, we proposed a specific version, the Rowdy neural network (Rowdy-Net), which is a neural network with Rowdy activation functions.
-In the proposed Rowdy activation functions, noise in the form of sinusoidal fluctuations is injected in the activation function thereby removing the saturation zone, which in turn increases the training speed.
+In the proposed Rowdy activation functions, noise in the form of sinusoidal fluctuations is injected in the activation function thereby removing the saturation zone from the output of every layer in the network, which allows the network to explore more and learn faster.
 The Rowdy activation functions easily capture the high-frequencies involved in the target function, hence they overcome the problem of spectral bias that is omnipresent in all neural networks as well as in PINNs.
 We also note that the Rowdy activations can be readily implemented in any neural network architecture.

 In the computational experiments we solved various problems such as function approximation using feed-forward neural networks and partial differential equation using physics-informed neural networks with standard (fixed) activation function, L-LAAF (layer-wise adaptive) and the proposed Rowdy activation functions.
 In all test cases, we obtained substantial improvement in the training speed as well as in the predictive accuracy of the solution.
 Moreover, the proposed Rowdy activation functions was shown to accelerate the minimization process of the loss values in various standard deep learning benchmark problems such as MNIST, CIFAR, SVHN etc., in agreement with the theoretical results.